Topology of Almost Complex Structures on Six-Manifolds: Intersections of almost complex structures on six-manifolds as sections of the twistor space

-which is unambiguous on rational cohomology (or when there is no $2$--torsion in $H^2(M)$).
+which is unambiguous on rational cohomology (or when there is no $2$-torsion in $H^2(M)$).

-\begin{remark} If we use $s\colon M \to Z_+(M)$ to write
+\begin{Remark} If we use $s\colon M \to Z_+(M)$ to write

 then $s^*(x)=0$.
-This follows from \Cref{lift} which implies that the pullback by $s$ of the Hopf bundle over $\mathbb P(E)$ is trivial.
-Using the isomorphism $H^2(Z_+(M)) \xrightarrow{i^*\oplus s^*} H^2(\CP^3) \oplus H^2(M)$ one sees that the first Chern class of the horizontal plane bundle on $Z_+(M)$ is\footnote{This computation also follows from the arguments used in the proof of \Cref{chernclasses}.} $c_1(M)+2x$ (for any choice of almost complex structure) leading again to \eqref{div2}. \end{remark}
+This follows from Remark~\ref{lift} which implies that the pullback by $s$ of the Hopf bundle over $\mathbb P(E)$ is trivial.
+Using the isomorphism $H^2(Z_+(M)) \xrightarrow{\iota^*\oplus s^*} H^2\big(\CP^3\big) \oplus H^2(M)$ one sees that the first Chern class of the horizontal plane bundle on $Z_+(M)$ is\footnote{This computation also follows from the arguments used in the proof of Proposition~\ref{chernclasses}.} $c_1(M)+2x$ (for any choice of almost complex structure) leading again to~\eqref{div2}. \end{Remark}

-\begin{thm} Let $J$ and $J'$ be two orthogonal almost complex structures inducing the same orientation on a closed Riemannian six--manifold $M$, corresponding to sections $s$ and $s'$ of the twistor bundle.
-Denote by $c_i, c_i'$ their respective Chern classes.
-Then the intersection number $s_*[M] \cdot s'_*[M]$ in $Z_+(M)$ is given by \end{thm}
+\begin{Theorem} Let $J$ and $J'$ be two orthogonal almost complex structures inducing the same orientation on a closed Riemannian six-manifold $M$, corresponding to sections $s$ and $s'$ of the twistor bundle.
+Denote by $c_i$, $c_i'$ their respective Chern classes.
+Then the intersection number $s_*[M] \cdot s'_*[M]$ in $Z_+(M)$ is given by \end{Theorem}

-\begin{proof} By \Cref{cohomtwis}, the presentation of $H^*(Z_+(M))$ with reference to $J$ is given by and with reference to $J'$ it is given by Combining \Cref{cohomtwis} with \Cref{poincaredual}, we have that the Poincar\'e dual of $s_*[M]$ is given by and the Poincar\'e dual of $s'_*[M]$ is given by Recall from \eqref{div2} that $x' = x + \tfrac{1}{2}(c_1 - c_1')$.
+\begin{proof} By Corollary~\ref{cohomtwis}, the presentation of $H^*(Z_+(M))$ with reference to $J$ is given by and with reference to $J'$ it is given by Combining Corollary~\ref{cohomtwis} with Lemma~\ref{poincaredual}, we have that the Poincar\'e dual of $s_*[M]$ is given by and the Poincar\'e dual of $s'_*[M]$ is given by Recall from \eqref{div2} that $x' = x + \tfrac{1}{2}(c_1 - c_1')$.
 (Our calculation will be insensitive to torsion, so we may in fact work in the rational cohomology ring where there is no ambiguity in writing $\tfrac{1}{2}(c_1 - c_1')$.)
 Using this to rewrite the expression for $s'_*[M]$, and multiplying with $s_*[M]$, yields Pairing with the fundamental class of $Z_+(M)$ gives the result. \end{proof}